Rizbi/RZKit/README.md

             seq.start()
         }

-# Note: Development will be continued.
+* Note: Development will be continued...